foued86/documentation/content/en/tests/early_flake_detection.md

 The excluded branches do not execute Early Flake Detection, that is, no test is ever retried in them.

-Additionally, what Early Flake Detection considers a new test is based on the tests that run in these branches: if a test has run in any of the excluded branches, it is **not** considered new anymore.
+Additionally, what Early Flake Detection considers a new test is based on the tests that run in these branches.
+If a test has run in any of the excluded branches, it is **not** considered new anymore.

 ## Set up a Datadog library
 Before setting up Early Flake Detection, you must configure [Test Visibility][5] for your particular language.
 If you are reporting data through the Agent, use v6.40 or 7.40 and later.

 ## Configuration
-Once you have set up your Datadog library for Test Visibility, configure Early Flake Detection from the [Test Service Settings page][6]:
+After you have set up your Datadog library for Test Visibility, configure Early Flake Detection from the [Test Service Settings page][6]:

 {{< img src="continuous_integration/early_flake_detection_test_settings.png" alt="Early flake Detection in Test Service Settings.">}}

-When clicking on **Configure** in the Early Flake Detection column you will see a modal such as this one:
+Click on **Configure** in the Early Flake Detection column to see this modal:

 {{< img src="continuous_integration/early_flake_detection_configuration_modal.png" alt="Early flake Detection configuration modal.">}}

-You will be able to toggle the status of Early Flake Detection for that test service and add a list of [**Excluded Branches**][4].
+In this modal you can toggle the status of Early Flake Detection and add a list of [**Excluded Branches**][4] for that test service.

-### How do I know that new tests are being detected?
+### How to check that new tests are detected

 There are facets to query sessions that run Early Flake Detection and new tests.